big-data-and-economics/big-data-class-materials/README.md

 #### Course-Attached Tutor

-TK is our Course-Attached tutor.
-TK will host office hours in the SASC and will be available for individual appointments.
-TK hours are:
+Charlie Berman is our Course-Attached tutor.
+He will host office hours in the SASC and will be available for individual appointments.
+His hours are:

 - TK
 - TK

-TK can help you troubleshoot *R*.
-TK does not know have solution to the problem sets, but TK can help you figure them out.
+HE can help you troubleshoot *R*.
+He does not have solutions to the problem sets, but he can help you figure them out.

 ## GitHub Codespaces